noahehall/theBookOfNoah/0current/zbackend/devops/devops.md

 - CAMS: culture, automation, measurement, sharing; mutually reinforcing values; the WHY behind everything devops
 - culture: who people are, communicate, socialize, and work; people, process, tools, in that order
   - the wall of confusion: how teams can often have opposing objectives and success criteria at the expense of others
+    - teams with opposing goals
-  - developers: key metric is throughput of code
+      - developers: key metric is throughput of code, new functionality, and moving fast
+      - infrastructure teams: generally at odds with developers
-  - sysadmins/operations: key metric is reliability (new code is the most harmful to their objectives)
+        - sysadmins/operations: key metric is reliability, stability, controlling change
         - infosec: key metric is vulnerabilities (new code & lax systems (admins) are harmful to their objectives)
         - network admins
         - db admins
+    - the wall of confusion stems from process & team alignment; e.g. what should take 1 hr, could take 1 week if there are unnecessary checks & balances, or misalignment between team objectives & goals
 - automation: automated management & control systems and applications
 - measurement: exposing the right metrics and analyzing them continuously; stay engaged, focused and in pursuit of goals and objectives
   - mean time to recovery